 In 1938, Harvey acquired the choice slopes between present Highway 66 and the Indian Lake road for his Ski-haven.
-He built a chalet there and soon a very popular winter recreation spot was launched.
+He built a chalet there, and soon, a very popular winter recreation spot was launched.
 But in August 1977, Afton Alps of Hastings, Minnesota, took over and changed the equipment and even the shape of the hill.
 They changed the name to Mount Kato.
 The expanded facility attracts ski enthusiasts from near and far.

 By Win Grundmeier